iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered.md

 ### **Polyak Stepsize**

 Suppose that $f^*$, the optimal objective value for the optimization problem is known, then the sequence $\gamma_k = (f(x^{(k)}) - f^*)/\Vert \nabla f(x^{(k)})\Vert^2$ will converge on a convex function with rate $\mathcal O(k^{-1})$.
 For more about this visit [[Proximal Methods/Polyak Subgradient Method]]

+---
+### **Double Descent Rate under Strong Convexity**

+We have linear convergence rate for the gradient descent method under strong convexity.
+However, the old bound of sublinear convergence also apply.
+This creates a composite type of convergence scenario.